siberian-fast-food/alogger/README.md

 Rationale
 ---------
 There is a lot of loggers in the wild.
 You can consider to use one of them in your new project.
-After a while there a new cool logger appears, and you want it, so, you have to change lots of places in you code, and definitely you have to recompile the entire project.
+After a while a new cool logger appears, and you want it, so, you have to change lots of places in you code, and definitely you have to recompile the entire project.
 That sucks, doesn't it?